Kottans/erlcourses/lecture_05.md

 # Processes
 ## Spawn

 Let's spawn some processes.
-This is `hello_server.erl`, our precisious server.
+This is `hello_server.erl`, our precious server.

 ```erlang
 -module(hello_server).